I'm Honey!

 • A decluttered space

 Hopefully, we have a place in our home that is not our bedroom, creating a hygge environment, somewhere cozy where we want to spend our time, is probably the most important part of creating a haven out of your home.
+The living room is often the central spot for comfort and relaxation, making it the perfect place to incorporate hygge-inspired decor.
 Remember the breadth of the hygge meaning is a feeling, and different people have different ideas of coziness and comfort.
 Create a space that represents your own hygge.

 Must-Haves for a Hygge Living Space